Miguel Rojas Player Props: Dodgers vs. Cubs

 Cubs Pitching Rankings

-- The Cubs pitching staff ranks sixth in MLB with a collective 9.6 strikeouts per nine innings.
+- The 9.7 strikeouts per nine innings put together by the Cubs pitching staff ranks sixth in the league.

-- The Cubs have the seventh-ranked team ERA among all MLB pitching staffs (3.91).
+- The Cubs have the sixth-ranked team ERA across all league pitching staffs (3.75).

-- Cubs pitchers combine to surrender the second-fewest home runs in baseball (nine total, 0.8 per game).
+- Cubs pitchers combine to surrender the fourth-fewest home runs in baseball (11 total, 0.9 per game).

-- The Cubs will look to Steele (1-0) in his third start this season.
+- Taillon (0-2) starts for the Cubs, his third of the season.

-- His last appearance was out of the bullpen on Wednesday when the lefty threw 2/3 innings against the Seattle Mariners while giving up hits.
+- The right-hander last pitched on Sunday against the Texas Rangers, when he went five innings, allowing three earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.